Our Mission: To be the trusted resource for the building industry and our community

-Consumers who are looking for information and ideas will find our extensive database of reputable contractors.
+Consumers who are looking for information and ideas will find our extensive database of reputable contractors a true resource.

-Our knowledgeable staff comprises professionals who’ve worked in the industry for decades and are always available to answer questions from consumers and contractors.
+Our knowledgeable staff is comprised of professionals who’ve worked in the industry for decades and are always available to answer questions from consumers and contractors.

 For contractors, we offer the professional support and member services that help to distinguish your business as a top performer in its field.

 The association and its members are committed to giving back to the growing community they serve, volunteering time and resources to York’s most important charities, one year at a time.

 The association was chartered in 1964 as a non-profit association of builders and related trades, organized to promote home ownership for the citizens of York County and the improvement of the building industry.